Engineering Sciences 20: How to Create Things & Have Them Matter

 Ideas generated in the course aim to become profitable companies, non-profit organizations or major works of art.
 They build on a strong tradition of past class successes, including: Medicine in Need (MEND), Le Whif (a new way of consuming chocolate, coffee and vitamins by breathing that has now become Breathable Foods and led do the creation of Aeroshot), the Pumpkin (a new way of carrying water inspired by a biological cell), and Soccket (a soccer ball that captures kinetic energy from being kicked around that can be harvested for electricity).

-In the planning and course transition for the opening of The Lab Cambridge in 2014, the spring 2013 course will have a limited enrollment of 12 students.
+In the planning and course transition for the opening of The Lab Cambridge in 2014, the spring 2014 course will have an expanded enrollment of 40 students.
 Students should attend the course “shopping session” to learn more about the course and its application process.

 Course Shopping/Info Session:

-location: SEAS Pierce Hall ground floor lobby (outside the teaching labs)
+location: Pierce Hall ground floor (outside of teaching labs)

 Contact Andrea Sachdeva at firstname.lastname@example.org with any questions.